-Janet 1.0.0-dev Documentation
+Janet 1.17.1-e1c4fc2 Documentation

 A temporary return from a fiber is called a yield, and can be invoked with the

+yield function.
 To resume a fiber that has been yielded, use the

 Different from traditional coroutines, Janet's fibers implement a signaling mechanism, which is used to differentiate different kinds of returns.
 When a fiber yields or throws an error, control is returned to the calling fiber.
-The parent fiber must then check what kind of state the fiber is in to differentiate errors from return values from user defined signals.
+The parent fiber must then check what kind of state the fiber is in to differentiate errors from return values from user-defined signals.

 To create a fiber, user the

 fiber/new function.
 The fiber constructor

 take one or two arguments.
 The first, necessary argument is the function that

 optional argument is a collection of flags checking what kinds of signals to

 trap and return via

 resume.
 This is useful so the programmer does not

 need to handle all different kinds of signals from a fiber.
-Any un-trapped signals
+Any un-trapped

-signals are simply propagated to the next fiber.
+signals are simply propagated to the previous calling fiber.

-(def f (fiber/new (fn (yield 1) (yield 2) (yield 3) (yield 4) 5))) # Get the status of the fiber (:alive, :dead, :debug, :new, :pending, or :user0-:user9) (print (fiber/status f)) # -> :new (print (resume f)) # -> prints 1 (print (resume f)) # -> prints 2 (print (resume f)) # -> prints 3 (print (resume f)) # -> prints 4 (print (fiber/status f)) # -> print :pending (print (resume f)) # -> prints 5 (print (fiber/status f)) # -> print :dead (print (resume f)) # -> throws an error because the fiber is dead
+(def f (fiber/new (fn (yield 1) (yield 2) (yield 3) (yield 4) 5))) # Get the status of the fiber (:alive, :dead, :debug, :new, :pending, or :user0-:user9) (print (fiber/status f)) # -> :new (print (resume f)) # -> prints 1 (print (resume f)) # -> prints 2 (print (resume f)) # -> prints 3 (print (resume f)) # -> prints 4 (print (fiber/status f)) # -> :pending (print (resume f)) # -> prints 5 (print (fiber/status f)) # -> :dead (print (resume f)) # -> throws an error because the fiber is dead

-(defn my-function-that-errors [x] (print "start function with " x) (error "oops!") (print "never gets here")) # Use the :e flag to only trap errors. (def f (fiber/new my-function-that-errors :e)) (def result (resume f)) (if (= (fiber/status f) :error) (print "result contains the error") (print "result contains the good result"))
+(defn my-function-that-errors (print "start function") (error "oops!") (print "never gets here")) # Use the :e flag to only trap errors. (def f (fiber/new my-function-that-errors :e)) (def result (resume f)) (if (= (fiber/status f) :error) (print "result contains the error") (print "result contains the good result"))

 Since the above code is rather verbose, Janet provides a

-It wraps a body of code in a new fiber,
+is similar to try/catch in other languages.
+It wraps the body in a new fiber,

-then checks the result.
-If the fiber has errored, an error clause
+resumes the fiber, and then checks the result.
+If the fiber has errored,

 (try (error 1) ([err] (print "got error: " err))) # evaluates to nil and prints "got error: 1" (try (+ 1 2 3) ([err] (print "oops"))) # Evaluates to 6 - no error thrown